Case studies

 | Kohler (not expanded here) | Design versatility, antimicrobial finishes | May lack advanced purge scheduling out-of-box |

-- Infection Control: Laminar (non-aerated) flow + purge/thermal shock programming consistently lowered microbial risk.
+- Infection control: Laminar (non-aerated) flow + purge/thermal shock programming consistently lowered microbial risk.

 - Durability: Rugged cast-brass bodies, IP67 battery enclosures, and tamper-resistant features reduced service calls across all brands.